john-ghatas/immutable-setup/README.md

 # How to use the script
-With the nature of fedora Silverblue/Kinoite multiple scripts are needed with multiple reboot.
+With the nature of fedora Silverblue/Kinoite multiple reboots are needed to get the initial setup steps done.
 The following order of the script is needed to make this work, **Please take note of what dedicated/primary GPU your system is using (AMD/INTEL/NVIDIA)**:

-- `./init-setup.sh`
-- Rebase to a uBlue spin listed in https://ublue.it/images/ (silverblue-main, silverblue-nvidia or the kinoite variants are recommended try any other image at your own descretion)
-- Reboot
+After you have rebased to a uBlue image run the suit of scripts

-- `./post-reboot.sh`
+- `./post-rebase.sh`
+    - If you run an AMD/Intel system this is the only operation needed
+    - After running the script import the secure boot key [optional, but highly recommended]
+    ```
+    just enroll-secure-boot-key
+    ```
 - If you have an NVIDIA card installed and you have the Nvidia spins installed run the nvidia-post.sh script
     - `./nvidia-steps.sh`
+    - Import the uBlue keys to MOK
+        ```
+        just enroll-secure-boot-key
+        ```
+        - The password is to be created (should not be complicated, it's just a verification that you wanted the certirficate installed).
+For example it can only be a <5 character password, it's a one time password to enroll the keys.
+        - After reboot import the certificate when the MOK screen shows up (input the password you used to create the certificate)
     - After reboot check if the driver is loaded with `nvidia-smi`
     - The output should look like this
         ```